rabrigo/ferry-api-proxy/README.md

 </details>

 ## Description
-Ferry Friend is an app that uses WSDOT's API for ferry schedules and presents it in an intuitive and mobile friendly interface.
+Ferry Friend is an app that uses WSDOT's API for ferry schedules and presents it in an intuitive and mobile friendly interface!

 ## Built With